Azure/azure-sdk-for-rust/README.md

 ## Status

 🚨 WARNING 🚨: This project is under active development.
-Be aware that large breaking changes will happen before 1.0 is reached.
+Be aware that large breaking changes may happen before 1.0 is reached.

 This project is the successor to the `azure_sdk*` crates from [MindFlavor/AzureSDKForRust](https://github.com/MindFlavor/AzureSDKForRust).
 The crates have been renamed, so those older crates should be considered fully deprecated.
 See [history](HISTORY.md) for more details.